aws/aws-cdk-rfcs/0000-template.md

 > One sentence: brief description of the feature from a user perspective.

-Administration:

 * Tracking issue: https://github.com/aws/aws-cdk-rfcs/issues/yyy
-* Author(s):
+* Author(s): @alias, @alias, ...
-* Approver(s):
+* Approver(s): @alias, @alias, ...

 ## Working Backwards

 > This section should contain one or more "artifacts from the future", as if the
-> feature was already released and we are publishing its CHANGELOG, README
+> feature was already released and we are publishing its CHANGELOG, README and
-> and optionally a PRESS RELEASE.
->
-> This is the most important section of your RFC.
-It's a powerful thought
+> optionally a PRESS RELEASE.
+This is the most important section of your RFC.
-> exercise which will challenge you to truly think about this feature from a
+> It's a powerful thought exercise which will challenge you to truly think about
-> user's point of view.
+> this feature from a user's point of view.

-### CHANGELOG
+> Choose *one or more* of the options below:

-> Write the changelog entry for this feature in conventional form (e.g.
+> * **CHANGELOG**: Write the changelog entry for this feature in conventional form
-> `feat(eks): cluster tags`).
->
-> If this change includes a breaking change, include a `BREAKING CHANGE` clause
+> (e.g. `feat(eks): cluster tags`).
+If this change includes a breaking change,
-> with information on how to migrate.
-If migration is complicated, refer to a
+> include a `BREAKING CHANGE` clause with information on how to migrate.
+If
-> fictional GitHub issue and add its contents here.
+> migration is complicated, refer to a fictional GitHub issue and add its

-### README
+> contents here.

-> If this is a new feature, write the README section which describes this new
+> * **README**: If this is a new feature, write the README section which describes
-> feature.
-It should describe the feature and walk users through usage examples
+> this new feature.
+It should describe the feature and walk users through usage
-> and description of the various options and behavior.
+> examples and description of the various options and behavior.

-### PRESS RELEASE

-> If this is a major feature (~6 months of work), write the PRESS RELEASE which
+> * **PRESS RELEASE**: If this is a major feature (~6 months of work), write the
-> announces this feature.
-The press release is a single page that includes 7
+> press release which announces this feature.
+The press release is a single page
-> paragraphs: (1) summary, (2) problem, (3) solution, (4) leader quote, (5) user
+> that includes 7 paragraphs: (1) summary, (2) problem, (3) solution, (4) leader
-> experience, (6) customer testimonial and (7) one sentence call to action.
+> quote, (5) user experience, (6) customer testimonial and (7) one sentence call
+> to action.

-## FAQ
+## Frequently Asked Questions

-> This section should contain answers to questions customers will likely ask about
+> This section should include answers to questions readers will likely ask about
 > this release.
-Similar to the working backwards section, this section should be
+Similar to the "working backwards", this section should be
-> written "from the future" in a language as if the feature is now released.
+> written in a language as if the feature is now released.
 >
-> The template includes a bunch of common questions, and you should add
+> The template includes a some common questions, feel free to add any questions
-> questions that might be relevant to this feature.
+> that might be relevant to this feature or omit questions that you feel are not
+> applicable.

 ### What are we launching today?